 What do you do when almost a half million dollars disappears from your company’s 401k holdings?
 Panic?
 Call your attorney?
 Call your insurance company?
-Sadly, one local manufacturing company recently had to answer this terrifying question.
+Sadly, one local manufacturing company recently had to answer this terrifying question with a cyber security breach.

 Our client’s third-party 401k company received spoofed requests for 401k distributions from four employee accounts.